noisebridge/PythonClass/guest-talks/20180430-concurrency/README.md

 [A Curious Course on Coroutines](http://www.dabeaz.com/coroutines/Coroutines.pdf).

 ## Threads
+See `q.py` for a quick crash course on threading, by example.

 ### Sharing State
 However, sharing state is often viewed as an antipattern when it is unnecessary.